Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Discussion

 \subsection{Exoskeleton Optimization Space and Contributions}

 Results in Section~\ref{subsec:BaselineResults} and Figure~\ref{fig:RepresentationFunctions} (I) indicate that different support modulation strategies can optimize distinct performance metrics.
 For instance, maintaining high support effectively reduces both peak and mean back muscle activation.
 However, this approach increases peak activation in leg muscles, particularly during light-weight lifting.
-While not extensively documented, some research has indicated a comparable pattern, wherein the energy imparted by a non-grounded back exoskeleton seems to distribute throughout the body, possibly reducing back muscle engagement but also, under specific conditions, slightly altering leg loading \cite{Plad, Luger}.
+While not extensively documented, some research has indicated a comparable pattern, wherein the energy imparted by a non-grounded back-support exoskeleton seems to distribute throughout the body, possibly reducing back muscle engagement but also, under specific conditions, slightly altering leg loading \cite{Plad}, \cite{Luger2023}.
 Given the negative impact on peak leg muscle activation when using strong support for light weight, an optimal approach for minimizing overall muscular effort would involve high support for reducing mean activation and lower support to mitigate peak activation.
 Alternatively, considering back and leg muscle activity optimization separately, the best strategy would involve increasing support progressively with weight, from low to strong, ensuring a stable reduction in leg muscle activation.
 Regarding discomfort, results show that increasing support, regardless of payload, leads to higher perceived discomfort.
 This finding is consistent with our experience and participants' feedback, which suggest that greater support exacerbates joint misalignment, increases human-exoskeleton contact forces, and restricts natural movement, all contributing to discomfort.
 Comments gathered during experiments highlight that strong assistance made bending down more challenging, worsened joint misalignment, and caused localized pressure, particularly at anchoring points such as the thighs and shoulders.
 Nonetheless, user preference indicates a tendency to favor strong support for heavy loads and low support for lighter ones.
 This likely stems from a perceived benefit: for short-duration tasks like single-cycle lifting, the exoskeleton’s back muscle relief outweighs the discomfort, whereas for light loads, users do not find the additional support necessary, so they prefer to prioritize discomfort minimization.
 Once again, the preference function suggests that adaptive support is the most effective strategy.
 In the case of T-ORF, the support modulation trend is evident across all EMG-ORF contributions, highlighting that maintaining a static support level is suboptimal for maximizing EMG reduction, minimizing discomfort, and aligning with user preferences.
 Instead, an adaptive control strategy adjusting support from light to strong based on weight would yield the best overall performance.
-To the best of the authors' knowledge, this is the only study that considers multiple metrics in the effort to optimize exoskeleton performance.
+Although it is intuitive that heavier payloads require greater assistance, the quantitative, multi-metric landscape that determines the optimal level of assistance balancing multiple metrics has not been characterized in prior work.
+In this study, we provide the first systematic and empirical analysis of this landscape and show, through the results in Figure~\ref{fig:GradientOptimization}, that it follows a non-linear, subject-independent exponential trend that cannot be inferred from intuition alone.
+To the best of our knowledge, this is the first study to jointly consider multiple metrics in order to derive an optimized assistance profile for back exoskeletons.